 Banarasana is most often used as a transition pose.
 In Surya Namaskar, it’s a way to get from Anjaneyasana or Ashwa Sanchalanasana to Plank Pose.

-But High Lunge is a great pose to practice for working on squaring your hips, creating isometric strength in your legs, and toning your pelvic floor.
-It works well before coming into variations such at Crescent Lunge, Twisted Lunge, or even Virabhadrasana 1.
+High Lunge is also a great pose to practice for working on squaring your hips, creating isometric strength in your legs, and toning your pelvic floor.
+It is a great pose to help you set up your foundation for variations such at Crescent Lunge, Twisted Lunge and Virabhadrasana 1.

 I hear so many different names for this pose when I practice with other teachers that it gets confusing.
 Maybe we should all agree to start using the Sanskrit names for these poses to limit confusion.